Career Technical Education

 A District 300 student may participate in any registered apprenticeship program listed by the district and a student may find a registered, but not listed, apprenticeship program with a business or organization if a registered apprenticeship program is not offered in the district.
 For more information, please contact the Associate Principal for Curriculum and Instruction at your high school.

-In alignment to District 300’s central mission, to ensure all students are college and career ready upon graduation, students who graduate from our schools will be prepared to effectively make postsecondary and career decisions.
-Our Pathways offer aligned elective coursework, industry exposure and work-based internships to help students prepare for their postsecondary goals.
+In alignment to District 300’s central mission, To provide engaging and inclusive educational experiences that empower and equip all students to discover, innovate, and succeed now and in the future, students who graduate from our schools will be prepared to effectively make postsecondary and career decisions.
+Our Pathways offer aligned elective coursework, industry exposure, and work-based internships to help students prepare for their postsecondary goals.

 Middle school students will understand the concepts of career clusters, and further explore possible careers.
 Students will explore the relationships between community service, extracurricular activities, postsecondary goals, and career goals.